A Guide to Buying Automobile Insurance in Pennsylvania

 -From Personal Injury and Accident Lawyer, Gary Heslin

-Something I have learned over 30 years of practicing automobile insurance law is that most people don’t understand the ins and outs automobile insurance.
+Something I have learned over 30 years of practicing automobile insurance law is that most people don’t understand the ins and outs of automobile insurance.
 How can they?
 Automobile insurance laws and policies are large confusing masses of regulations and documents which are constantly changing.
-What applies this year may not be valid the following year, what is compatible for you currently may not be next year.
+What applies this year may not be valid the following year; what is compatible for you currently may not be next year.

 After an accident, people tell me they had “full coverage” and expect that their loss will be covered.
 Sadly, I’m usually the bearer of bad news and have to explain to them that “full coverage” means the minimum amount of insurance that you need to drive a car in the State of Pennsylvania.
 If that is all of the insurance they have with their policy, their loss may not be covered.

 To help you better understand Pennsylvania Automobile Insurance Law, my law firm has prepared this guide.
 We hope it will assist you in making decisions on what type of automobile insurance is best for you and your family.
 Keep in mind, these are only suggestions, but they are based upon dedicating my practice of over 30 years to issues involving automobile insurance law.
 Over the years, I’ve seen how a person’s selection of an automobile insurance policy can have devastating effects on the financial future of that person or his family.
 I sincerely believe that this guide will help you choose the automobile insurance that is best for you and your family.

 * The National Highway Traffic Safety Administration (NHTSA) estimates that the average American has a 30% chance of being involved in a serious auto accident in his or her lifetime.